satellite-image-deep-learning/techniques/README.md

 * [prettymapp](https://github.com/chrieke/prettymapp) -> Create beautiful maps from OpenStreetMap data in a webapp
 * [mapa-streamlit](https://github.com/fgebhart/mapa-streamlit) -> creating 3D-printable models of the earth surface based on mapa
 * [BoulderAreaDetector](https://github.com/pszemraj/BoulderAreaDetector) -> CNN to classify whether a satellite image shows an area would be a good rock climbing spot or not, deployed to streamlit app
+* [streamlit-remotetileserver](https://github.com/banesullivan/streamlit-remotetileserver) -> Easily visualize a remote raster given a URL and check if it is a valid Cloud Optimized GeoTiff (COG)

 ## Julia language
 [Julia](https://julialang.org/) looks and feels a lot like Python, but can be much faster.
 Julia can call Python, C, and Fortran libraries and is capabale of C/Fortran speeds.
 Julia can be used in the familiar Jupyterlab notebook environment